webix-hub/docs/data/desktop/treemap.md

 60_pro/11_treemap/05_header.html
 }}

-@seodescr:

-- See more information about Webix [javascript framework](https://webix.com) and [js tree map](https://webix.com/widget/treemap/) widget there.

 @metadescr: Learn how you can display hierarchical data in a compact way with the TreeMap widget: initialization, template usage, styling, etc. The page contains how-tos and demos.
 @doctitle: The TreeMap UI widget documentation: overview, template usage, etc.